rclone/rclone/MANUAL.md

 Chunked reading will only work with --vfs-cache-mode < full, as the file will always be copied to the vfs cache before opening with --vfs-cache-mode full.

+## VFS - Virtual File System

+This command uses the VFS layer.
+This adapts the cloud storage objects that rclone uses into something which looks much more like a disk filing system.

+Cloud storage objects have lots of properties which aren't like disk files - you can't extend them or write to the middle of them, so the VFS layer has to deal with that.
+Because there is no one right way of doing this there are various options explained below.

+The VFS layer also implements a directory cache - this caches info about files and directories (but not the data) in memory.

-## Directory Cache
+## VFS Directory Cache

+Using the `--dir-cache-time` flag, you can control how long a directory should be considered up to date and not refreshed from the backend.
+Changes made through the mount will appear immediately or invalidate the cache.

+    --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --poll-interval duration    Time to wait between polling for changes.

-Using the `--dir-cache-time` flag, you can set how long a directory should be considered up to date and not refreshed from the backend.
-Changes made locally in the mount may appear immediately or invalidate the cache.
-However, changes done on the remote will only be picked up once the cache expires if the backend configured does not support polling for changes.
-If the backend supports polling, changes will be picked up on within the polling interval.
+However, changes made directly on the cloud storage by the web interface or a different copy of rclone will only be picked up once the directory cache expires if the backend configured does not support polling for changes.
+If the backend supports polling, changes will be picked up within the polling interval.

-Alternatively, you can send a `SIGHUP` signal to rclone for it to flush all directory caches, regardless of how old they are.
+You can send a `SIGHUP` signal to rclone for it to flush all directory caches, regardless of how old they are.
 Assuming only one rclone instance is running, you can reset the cache like this:

     kill -SIGHUP $(pidof rclone)